top of page

 How are medicines financed?

-Centrally, the Ministry of Health (MoHCDGEC) allocates defined sums for medical supplies for each health facility directly to Medical Stores Department (MSD).
+Centrally, the Ministry of Health (MoH) allocates defined sums for medical supplies for each health facility directly to Medical Stores Department (MSD).
 At health facility level, complementary funds from CHF, NHIF and cost-sharing are generated and managed by the Health Facility Governing Committee (HFGC).

 Filling the medicines supply gap in Tanzania with a complementary